-- D. Land Use and Development Trends The land use patterns have changed little since the last comprehensive plan update, but the focus of land use for the future is changing greatly.
+- D. Land Use and Development Trends -.
 The focus of Lincoln County's growth is on the natural resources; the lake area.
 The area adjacent to the Army Corps of Engineers property is being developed into residential subdivisions.
 There has been no new adoption of development or building regulations to increase or decrease the overall vulnerability to hazard events.
 There are no specific land use and development trends in relation to earthquakes at this time - E. Multi-jurisdictional Concerns - All of Lincoln County can potentially be negatively impacted by an earthquake.
 As a result, any mitigation steps taken related to earthquakes should be undertaken on a countywide basis to include all municipalities.
 A concern is the lack of available data for the county and all incorporated jurisdictions.
-A database needs to be created and maintained that provides information on past and future occurring earthquake events. - F. Hazard Summary An earthquake is a sudden motion or trembling that is caused by a release of strain accumulated within or along the edge of Earth's tectonic plates.
+A database needs to be created and maintained that provides information on past and future occurring earthquake events. - F. Hazard Summary - An earthquake is a sudden motion or trembling that is caused by a release of strain accumulated within or along the edge of Earth's tectonic plates.
 The severity of these effects is dependent on the amount of energy released from the fault or epicenter.
 The effects of an earthquake can be felt far beyond the site of its occurrence.
 They usually occur without warning and after just a few seconds can cause massive damage and extensive casualties.
 Common effects of earthquakes are ground motion and shaking, surface fault ruptures, and ground failure.
 If the earthquake occurs in a populated area, it may cause many deaths, injuries and extensive property damage.
 The committee recognized the potential for losses caused by an earthquake and identified it as a hazard requiring mitigation measures.
-Based on a 20-year cycle hazard history there is a 15% chance of an annual earthquake event.
+Based on a 20-year cycle hazard history there is a 50% chance of an annual earthquake event.
 To summarize, there are approximately 16,199 structures in the county totaling less than \$1.2 billion with a population of 7,799.
 The planning committee identified specific mitigation goals, objectives and action items related to earthquakes, which can be found in Chapter III, Section VII.